Cavvar/cavvar.github.io/about.md

 permalink: /about/
 ---

 Working with computer was always something I really enjoyed which is why becoming a software engineer was always my goal!
-I especially enjoy creating innovative and customer-tailored cloud-applications which scale and are delivered continously.
-Additionally, I also love satisfying the customer by developing user-friendly web and mobile applications.
+I especially enjoy creating innovative and full-stack applications which scale and are delivered continously.

 ### Work Experience